 jQuery Plugin To Create CSS3 Text-Shadows In Internet Explorer

 Another approach that uses IE’s shadow filter instead of blur filter.
-IE6, IE7 & IE8 do not support the CSS3 text-shadow property, and one form of shadowing they support is the proprietary shadow filter.
+IE6, IE7 and IE8 do not support the CSS3 text-shadow property, and one form of shadowing they support is the proprietary shadow filter.

 CSS3 Flexible Box Model, Box Sizing and Box Shadow